-Majority of the Asian indices closed weak today whereas Europe is trading mixed currently.
-The rupee was trading at Rs 46.07 to the dollar at the time of writing.
+Most Asian indices closed the day in the positive whereas Europe too is trading in the positive currently.
+The rupee was poised at Rs 44.56 to the dollar at the time of writing.